The ultimate Worldpackers Brazil travel guide

 Be it one trip or several, Brazil should be on every traveler's bucket list.
 In the land of Carnival you can find everything from little historical towns to towering skyscrapers in the largest cities of South America.
 Brazil's natural landscapes are must-sees, ranging from legendary paradise beaches over the coast, to tropical forests and the inland region of world's most biologically rich savanna, the Brazilian Cerrado.

 Before I introduce you to the best places to visit in Brazil, it's worth going over Brazil's location and history, language, visa requirements, currency and other practical tips for a backpacker trip to Brazil.

 Brazil is a great destination to start a South America backpacking trip, because there are many cheap flights from Europe and United States to São Paulo, Salvador, Rio de Janeiro and Fortaleza airports.
 In addition, Brazil shares borders with ten countries!
 The list of its neighbors includes almost every country in South America, with the exceptions of Chile and Ecuador.

 Brazil is officially divided into five regions: North, Northeast, Center-West, Southeast and South.
-It's important to familiarize itself with each region before traveling to Brazil, because if you plan a trip that has the Iguaçu Falls and the Amazon forest in the same week, it's going to be extremely tiring, or worse: expensive!
-I'll talk later about how to find cheap domestic flights in Brazil, sokeep reading.
+It's important to familiarize itself with each region before traveling to Brazil, because if you plan a trip that has the Iguaçu Falls and the Amazon rainforest in the same week, it's going to be extremely tiring, or worse, expensive!
+I'll talk later about how to find cheap domestic flights in Brazil, so keep reading.

 Some of the history of Brazil